Roundabout (play)

 A roundabout (British English), merry-go-round (American English), or carousel (Australian English), is a piece of playground equipment, a flat disk, frequently about 2 to 3 m in diameter, with bars on it that act as both hand-holds and something to lean against while riding.
 The disk can be made to spin by pushing or pulling on its handles, either by running around the outside, or by pulling and re-grabbing as it spins, from a stationary stance.
-If the disk is mounted at a tilt to the ground, after an initial push, the disk can be speeded up without further pushing or touching the ground.
+If the disk is mounted at a tilt to the ground, after an initial push, the disk can be sped up without further pushing or touching the ground.
 The trick is to have the rider(s) lean into the center of the disk while ascending and leaning out from the center when descending.
-It is the physics of angular momentum and also works for swings.
-Often found in school playgrounds and public parks, they offer riders (typically children) a dizzying ride when either others spin the wheel, or by spinning it themselves by running around it, and then jumping on.
+This is due to the physics of angular momentum and also works for swings.
+Roundabouts are often found in school playgrounds and public parks, they offer riders (typically children) a dizzying ride when either others spin the wheel, or by spinning it themselves by running around it, and then jumping on.
 People may take turns between riding and spinning.
 One type of roundabout which differs significantly in terms of how the rotary motion is provided is a Swedish device called the HAGS Pedal Roundabout, which resembles four small exercise bikes attached to a tubular steel ring, which travel on a circular steel rail on the ground.
 The ring is attached to a vertical pole in the center by four spokes.
 There is a driving wheel hidden under the casing of each of the "exercise bikes" (the casings prevent toes from being run over) and the roundabout is turned by the pedaling action of the riders.

 The names roundabout, merry-go-round, and carousel are also used, in varying dialects, to refer to a distinct fair or amusement park ride.